gophercoders/website/content/lessons/KS2/lower/further-words.md

 These lines are called __statements__.

 The pattern to print to the screen is this.
 The statement always starts with `fmt.Print` or `fmt.Println`.
-The case is significant, so the spelling must be exactly as shown.
+The upper case letters are important, so the spelling must be exactly as shown.
 There must be a full stop between the `fmt` and the `Println` or `Print`.
 The string you want to print is in between the brackets, the `(` and `)`.